 First Brain Computing and the Mouse Cursor for the Physical World

 We are quickly approaching an era where smartphones, watches and computers are extensions of us as human beings.
 They predict what we want to buy, when we should be hungry, what type of music we want to listen to, at what time.
 They even help cars navigate to where we stand, the driver simply a vessel of the car, following turn-by-turn directions on a smartphone.
-All of this dawns a marked shift in computing—smart connected devices are becoming our sort of ‘first brain’1.
+All of this dawns a marked shift in computing—smart connected devices are becoming our sort of ‘first brain’ ((I loved this term when I first heard it from Jakub Krzych, Estimote co-founder and CEO)).

 As we reach the fringes of this new era, where computers will outnumber us by orders of magnitude, it’s fascinating to look at the platform developments that need to occur in mobile to make ‘first brain’ computing reality.
 Here are some thoughts on this ‘post-mobile’ world, and how Apple and Google are positioning themselves for it: